-On May 7, 2007, Ray Davis, previously the Co-Chairman of ETE and Co-Chairman and Co-Chief Executive Officer of ETP (retired August 15, 2007), and Natural Gas Partners VI, L.P. ("NGP") and affiliates of each, sold 38,976,090 ETE Common Units (17.6% of the outstanding Common Units of ETE) to Enterprise GP Holdings, L.P. ("Enterprise" or "EPE").
-In addition to the purchase of ETE Common Units, Enterprise also acquired a 34.9% non-controlling equity interest us.
+On May 7, 2007, Ray Davis, previously the Co-Chairman of ETE and Co-Chairman and Co-Chief Executive Officer of ETP (retired August 15, 2007), and Natural Gas Partners VI, L.P. ("NGP") and affiliates of each, sold approximately 38.9 million ETE Common Units (17.6% of the outstanding Common Units of ETE) to Enterprise GP Holdings, L.P. ("Enterprise" or "EPE").
+In addition to the purchase of ETE Common Units, Enterprise also acquired a 34.9% non-controlling equity interest in ETE's General Partner, LE GP, L.L.C. ("LE GP").
 As a result of these transactions, EPE and its subsidiaries are considered related parties (see Note 7).